Adverbs in English

 reviewed byNataliia Afonina / more about Editorial Process

 Adverbs are one of the most powerful tools in the English language.
 They can add subtlety and nuance to your writing, making it more vivid and expressive.
-But they can also be tricky to use correctly, so understanding how adverbs work is an important part of mastering English grammar
+However, they can also be tricky to use correctly, so understanding how adverbs work is an important part of mastering English grammar

 Adverb definition and examples